nuxeo/FunkLoad/README.txt

   conf_get(section, key, default=_marker)

-Return an entry from the configuration file, note that the entry may be overriden by a command line option.
+Return an entry from the configuration file.
+Note that the entry may be overriden by a command line option.

 Parameters: